 Based on the banner for the Kingdom of Waloed on the FF16 teaser site, which features a horned horse-type figure, it seems like that nation's Eikon might be Ixion, a lightning unicorn that has appeared in many modern Final Fantasy games since FF10.
 Thus far, the name of the Eikon is omitted from the description, so this could change.

-What type of game is Final Fantasy 16?
+What is Final Fantasy 16 gameplay like?

 According to a sketchy leak on 4chan from May 2020, FF16 is going to draw some inspiration from Dark Souls while retaining combat elements from Final Fantasy XV.
 If the trailer is any indication, then that's totally accurate.
 In fact, combat looks a touch more fluid and engaging when compared to FF15.
 It'll definitely be a role-playing game, but FF16 will be closer to a story-forward action game than anything like a classic FF.

-An early October 2020 Famitsu issue translated by Twitter user @aitaikimochi confirms that "the protagonist can do a Shift Warp as well as use Summons attacks in his moves."
+An early October 2020 Famitsu issue translated by Twitter user @aitaikimochi confirms that "the protagonist can do a Shift Warp as well as use Summon attacks in his moves."
 So it'll be a mix of martial combat and magically enhanced moves.

 Yoshi-P himself said in a February 2019 interview: "I’d like to see a Final Fantasy that is straightforward fantasy, one that doesn’t have much machinery, and with no mecha in it."
 It's a funny way to say "this is the kind of Final Fantasy game I'm currently developing," but that's more or less what he was saying.

 The FF16 setting more closely resembles FF11, FF12, and the Tactics offshoot series than more modern sci-fi entries like FF10, FF13, and FF15.
 It bears the most striking resemblance to FF14, however.